Health protection in schools, school vaccination programmes, information and resources.

 As the main flu viruses can change each year, a new nasal spray flu vaccine Go to https://www.nhs.uk/conditions/vaccinations/child-flu-vaccine/ (opens new window) is given each year.

-The School Aged Immunisation Team will also deliver the nasal flu vaccine each year to all primary school aged children and all students in year 7.
+The School Immunisation Team will also offer the nasal flu vaccine each year to all school children from Reception to year 11.

 Schedule

-The School Aged Immunisation Team will update you on any changes to the vaccination sessions.
+The School Immunisation Team will update you on any changes to the vaccination sessions.

 If a pupil or staff has an infectious or communicable disease

-Also take some time to read the government guidance on Health protection in schools and other childcare facilities Go to https://www.gov.uk/government/publications/health-protection-in-schools-and-other-childcare-facilities (opens new window) and ensure that school staff are aware of the importance of relaying information quickly to school and setting leaders if cases are reported to them.
+It is important that school staff are aware of the need to relay information quickly to school and setting leaders if cases are reported to them.

 You should include the link to this guidance on your public website so that parents and pupils can also see what steps you will take in this scenario.